Welcome to Mrs. Hardy's Homepage

 - You may also submit articles in the office (there is a box where you can submit them)

 - The DEADLINE for freelance articles for the October edition is WEDNESDAY, SEPTEMBER 23

 - We are accepting articles for the following areas: SCHOOL NEWS, CREATIVE CORNER, OPINION, and SPORTS.

 - I will make every effort to publish your article

-- In the case of double coverage by a 7th grade staff writer and a freelance writer, the staff writer will have seniority
+- In the case of double coverage by a staff writer and a freelance writer, the staff writer will have seniority

 - If your article is not time-sensitive, and does not go in the current edition, it may be saved until next month

 - If you have any questions you can use the form to the right and email me

 - Additional tips for writing newspaper articles are listed below.